squarebells/awsw-premonition/README.md

 + `fx/lewd/`: Sounds edited by squarebells, originally extracted from COM3D2.
 + `fx/*.ogg`: Edited from base game sound assets by squarebells.
 + `cr/naomi_*.png`: Put together from ECK Core's assets by squarebells.

+### Special thanks to the AwSW discord modding community.